 These results are encouraging, but we want to go even further and be recognized as the benchmark for safety in our industry.
 This is why we've set an ambitious goal of zero fatal accidents.

 Our ambitions and objectives only have meaning if everyone shares them.
 To instill our safety culture, we have prepared a shared set of 12 Golden Rules.
 A product of many different learning experiences, these rules strengthen prevention and safety measures in the workplace.

 To operate in a truly safe environment, everyone must fully embrace these rules and make the related behaviors a natural part of their daily work.
 With this in mind, we focus on three key levers:

-- Our employees’ personal involvement and experience.
+- Our employees’ personal commitment and experience.
 These are essential since safety starts with their accountability.
 We encourage employees to systematically report any incidents or anomalies that they may witness.
 To symbolize this principle and make it easier to implement, we have created the "Stop Card" so that every member of the company can step in to prevent safety hazards, identify improvement drivers and facilitate experience sharing.

-- Our management team’s involvement.
+- Our management team’s commitment.
 Our managers have a key role to play in reminding everyone about the everyday importance of safety and in organizing training on safety rules and procedures.
 Personal involvement should be supported by the entire company.
 Furthermore, all employees across all sites can use safety risk mapping systems to help improve prevention.

-- Our stakeholders’ involvement.
+- Our stakeholders’ commitment.
 Safety is everyone's responsibility.
 It concerns both our employees and our partner companies' employees, as they also play a major role in our operations.
 This is why safety criteria are a determining factor when we choose our partners, who are thereafter governed by strict specifications.
 In particular, we ensure that they follow our 12 Golden Rules and we carefully supervise all of their missions.